Well-Posedness and regularity properties of 2d $\beta$-plane stochastic Navier-Stokes equations in a periodic channel: Introduction

+We would like to conclude this part of the introduction by saying that while the readers of this note will learn some generalizations of results in \cite{kuk,Temam} when the Coriolis force is at play, they will also have a clear summary of well-posedness results for stochastic Navier-Stokes equations in 2D.

 The organization of the paper is as follows.
-In Section \ref{sectionprelimin}, we state the assumptions, certain terminology and the main results.
-In Section \ref{energyenstrophybalance}, we derive the energy and enstrophy relations due to the existence of stationary measure.
-We then derive in Section \ref{sectionKHM} the modified KHM relations related to the Coriolis force.
-Section \ref{sectiondirect} shows the direct cascade of enstrophy.
-We discuss the well-posedness of the equations \eqref{Problem} in the last section which constitutes an Appendix.
+In Section \ref{sectionprelimin}, we define a solution of \eqref{Problem} in the sense of Definition \ref{solutiondef}.
+In Section \ref{Well-Posedness}, we show the well-posedness result (cf. Theorem \ref{TheoSolution}).
+We prove the existence of a stationary measure for these equations (cf. Theorem \ref{theoremstationarymeasure}) in the last section.
+Furthermore, we investigate certain regularity properties of the support of this measure in Theorem \ref{regularity solution thm}.

+\textbf{ Acknowledgment} Y.C. was funded in part by Sapienza "Giovani Ricercatori" Grant DR n.3147/2022 and PRIN-MUR grant 2022YXWSLR "Boundary analysis for dispersive and viscous fluids".
+A.H. was funded in part by the FWO grant G098919N, the ANR grant LSD-15-CE40-0020-01, and the NSF Grant DMS-1929284.
+G.S. was funded in part by the NSF grant DMS-2052651 and the Simons Foundation through the Simons Collaboration Wave Turbulence Grant.